 needs and risk factors associated with poor child, individual, and family outcomes.

 NA The organization provides only parent education groups.

+NA The organization provides only peer support services.

 Interpretation: The Assessment Matrix - Private, Public, Canadian, Network determines which level of assessment is required for COA’s Service Sections.
 The assessment elements of the Matrix can be tailored according to the needs of specific individuals or service design.